-- The council embraces community engagement and involvement and encourages neighbourhood engagement and works collectively with ward councillors, parish and town councillors, community groups and other partner organisations to identify local issues and priorities. - There is a health plan for Wyre reflecting the priorities of the Fylde and Wyre clinical commissioning groups and the Fylde and Wyre health and wellbeing partnership. - Relationships have been established with clinical leads from the Blackpool, Preston, Morecambe Bay and Fylde and Wyre clinical commissioning groups with a view to influencing service provision. - The business plan is subject to an equality impact assessment on an annual basis and equality objectives are established and published on the website. - The development of the local plan has been subject to extensive consultation. - Individual capital projects are equality impact assessed promoting access to services. - Procedures are in place to address conflicting interests e.g. the call-in-procedure.
+- The council embraces community engagement and involvement and encourages neighbourhood engagement and works collectively with ward councillors, parish and town councillors, community groups and other partner organsiations to identify local issues and priorities. - Our business plan states a number of priorities which will improve the health and wellbeing of our communities. - Relationships have been established with clinical leads from the Blackpool, Preston, Morecambe Bay and Fylde and Wyre clinical commissioning groups with a view to influencing service provision. - The business plan is subject to an equality impact assessment on an annual basis and equality objectives are established and published on the website. - The development of the local plan has been subject to extensive consultation. - Individual capital projects are equality impact assessed promoting access to services. - Our 'together we make a difference' initiative works with the community to identify priority projects, makes links with partners, develops relationships with key stakeholders and helps facilitate the delivery of community priorities.